santiblanko/santiblanko/README.md

 - **Kubernetes:** Proficient in Kubernetes orchestration, including Ingress controllers for routing.

+- **Linkerd:** Experienced in setting up service mesh with Linkerd.

+- **Docker:** Skilled in Docker containerization.

+- **Docker Compose:** Experienced in defining multi-container applications with Docker Compose.

+- **Docker Swarm:** Proficient in container orchestration with Docker Swarm.

 - **Grafana, Loki, and Prometheus:** Skilled in setting up monitoring and logging with Grafana, Loki, and Prometheus.

 - **Infrastructure as Code (IaC):** Experienced with AWS CDK (Cloud Development Kit) for IaC.